Dilrajg04/Assignment6/README.md

 This is a simple desktop application built using C++ and the Qt framework for managing a warehouse inventory.
 It was created by Dilraj Grewal for Assignment 6.

-# How to launch the application

-Launch Qt Creator.

-Go to File → Open File or Project.

-Navigate to the project folder and select the CMakeLists.txt file.

-When prompted, choose a build kit (e.g., Desktop Qt 6.x GCC or MSVC).

-Click the green Run button (▶) to build and execute the application.

 # How to use the application

 - Add, find, remove items into inventory.